Collected by CarolSue Ayala

 1870 Bowens Island Rd, Charleston, SC 29412, USA

-Few places mean more to Charleston than Bowens Island Restaurant, which has existed in one form or another since 1946.
-The original building, covered in Sharpie messages signed by diners over the years, burned to the ground in 2006.
-Current owner...
+Bowens Island Restaurant has existed in one form or another since 1946.
+The original building, covered in Sharpie messages scrawled by diners over the years, burned to the ground in 2006.
+Owner Robert Barber rebuilt it...

 70 Cunnington Ave, Charleston, SC 29405, USA

 Travelers visiting Charleston typically stick to the downtown area, but if you're interested in Civil War history, head up to "the Neck," the area between downtown and North Charleston, to Magnolia Cemetery.
 The marshside cemetery is where the...

 Last July, Suzanne Pollack and Lee Manigault launched the Charleston Academy of Domestic Pursuits.
 They teach even the most hapless of hosts to decorate with style and throw themed gatherings, such as a men’s-only dinner party, through classes...